 Jewish Studies Program

-Program Steering Committee: Professors Véronique Plesch (Art), Raffael Scheck (History), and Robert Weisbrot (History); Associate Professors David Freidenreich (Religious Studies) and John Turner (History); Assistant Professors Rachel Isaacs (Jewish Studies) and Damon Mayrl (Sociology); Faculty Fellow Sarah Emanuel (Religious Studies)
+Program Steering Committee: Professors David Freidenreich (Religious Studies), Véronique Plesch (Art), Raffael Scheck (History), and Robert Weisbrot (History); Associate Professors Damon Mayrl (Sociology) and John Turner (History); Assistant Professor Rachel Isaacs (Jewish Studies); Visiting Assistant Professor Kerry Sonia (Religious Studies)

 Requirements for the Minor in Jewish Studies

 A minimum of six Jewish studies courses, including the two core courses (Religious Studies 181 and 182) and one three- or four-credit course at the 300 or 400 level.
 Minors may count two two-credit courses or independent studies as the equivalent of a single course toward the requirement of six Jewish studies courses.
 Jewish Studies 125 does not count toward the minor.
 Minors may petition to receive credit toward the Jewish studies minor for up to three courses taken at other colleges and universities.